RoccoC/webpack-build-notifier/README.md

 True to suppress the warning notifications, otherwise false (default).

 #### activateTerminalOnError
 True to activate (focus) the terminal window when a compilation error occurs.
-Note that this only works on Mac OSX.
+Note that this only works on Mac OSX (for now).
 Defaults to **_false_**.
-Regardless of the value of this config option, he terminal window can always be brought to the front by clicking on the notification.
+Regardless of the value of this config option, the terminal window can always be brought to the front by clicking on the notification.

 #### successIcon
 The absolute path to the icon to be displayed for success notifications.
 Defaults to the included **_./icons/success.png_**.